ux2dev/borica

 Laravel usage

-After adding the erp config block (see Configuration), use the facade:
+After adding a tenant with an erp block (see Laravel Integration), use the facade:

 use Ux2Dev\Borica\Laravel\Facades\Borica;